 INTRODUCTION

-Skin and soft tissue infections (SSTI) encompass a variety of conditions that account for a large percentage of infections requiring hospitalization, and are associated with high morbidity and healthcare burden.
-SSTIs are clinical entities of variable presentation, etiology, and severity that involve microbial invasion of the layers of the skin and underlying soft tissues, ranging from mild infections, such as impetigo or ecthyma, to serious, life-threatening infections, such as necrotizing fasciitis.The incidence of necrotizing fasciitis ranges from 0.3 to 15 cases per 100,000 population1.
+Skin and soft tissue infections (SSTI) encompass a variety of conditions that account for a large percentage of infections requiring hospitalization and are associated with high morbidity and healthcare burden.
+SSTIs are clinical entities of variable presentation, etiology, and severity that involve microbial invasion of the layers of the skin and underlying soft tissues, ranging from mild infections, such as impetigo or ecthyma, to serious, life-threatening infections, such as necrotizing fasciitis.
+The incidence of necrotizing fasciitis ranges from 0.3 to 15 cases per 100,000 population1.

 Globally, SSTIs represent a significant public health concern, with millions of cases reported annually, particularly in low- and middle-income countries.
 The burden is measured not only in terms of mortality and morbidity but also in economic costs, including prolonged hospital stays, repeated surgical interventions, and long-term rehabilitation needs.
 The highest incidence of severe SSTIs is observed in regions with high prevalence of diabetes and limited access to healthcare, such as South Asia and sub-Saharan Africa.
 These infections contribute substantially to disease-adjusted life years (DALYs), reflecting both the years of life lost and years lived with disability, and placing considerable strain on healthcare systems worldwide.

-Patients with diabetes mellitus are at high risk due to impaired immunity, vascular insufficiency, and peripheral neuropathy, which increase the risk of chronic foot ulcers and infections.
+Ppatients with diabetes mellitus are at high risk due to impaired immunity, vascular insufficiency, and peripheral neuropathy, which increase the risk of chronic foot ulcers and infections.
 These infections can rapidly progress to systemic involvement, making timely and comprehensive management essential.
 Careful assessment of risk factors and degree of severity and selection of antibiotics with timely surgical intervention are required for managing a patient with SSTI.
 Unlike other infections, even when prompt surgery, adequate antibiotic cover, and intensive care support are provided, morbidity and mortality are high and the quality of life among survivors can be severely impaired2.

 There are several clinical factors that can increase the risk of AKI in patients with SSTI: sepsis, drug related like antibiotics and NSAIDS , hypotension and, less commonly, infection-related glomerulonephritis.
 Given the increasing prevalence of SSTIs in patients with renal dysfunction, there is a need to better understand their clinical presentation, risk factors, and outcomes.
 Mortality in this group remains high, particularly in those with sepsis, hypoalbuminemia, and advanced renal impairment.
 Early identification of predictors of adverse outcomes, including laboratory markers such as albumin, hemoglobin, and inflammatory parameters, is therefore critical to guiding timely interventions and improving survival.